NeuralEnsemble/python-neo/doc/source/index.rst

 ------------

 The people behind the project (see :doc:`authors`) are very open to discussion.
 Any feedback is gladly received and highly appreciated!
-Discussion of neo takes place on the `NeuralEnsemble mailing list <http://groups.google.com/group/neuralensemble>`_::
+Discussion of Neo takes place on the `NeuralEnsemble mailing list <http://groups.google.com/group/neuralensemble>`_::

     http://groups.google.com/group/neuralensemble